EliAndrewC/l7r/setting/l7r.md

 1. Fire in the sky: A fiery or reddish hue might paint the sky - this can manifest as unusually intense and persistent sunsets, and in severe cases appears as an Aurora-like phenomenon in the north that appears even though Toshi Ranbo is far from the poles.

 2. Unusual wildlife activity: Historically, abnormal behavior in animals is one of the most reliable signs of disaster.
-In this case, a sudden increase in sightings of fireflies or salamanders within the city warn of coming fires, and in extreme cases birds normally seen around the city suddenly abandon their nests and leave the area.
+In this case, a sudden increase in sightings of fireflies or salamanders within the city warns of coming fires, and in extreme cases birds normally seen around the city suddenly abandon their nests and leave the area.

 3. Smoke on the wind: Without any apparent source, a faint smell of smoke present in the air at all times warns of fires yet to come.